-Coming in close behind ceramic in terms of insulation are glass Demitasse cups, but, not all will be ideal for an espresso.
+Coming in close behind ceramic in terms of insulation are glass Demitasse cups, but, not all will be ideal for espresso.
 If you want a set of glass cups make sure you always buy the double-walled type.
-Not only do they look elegant, they will keep your coffee hotter for a lot longer.
+Not only do they look elegant, but they will also keep your coffee hotter for a lot longer.

-The air sandwiched between the glass walls acts as Seriously insulator which will keep the heat inside and at the same time will keep the outer side of the cup cool so you won’t burn your fingers.
+The air sandwiched between the glass walls acts as an insulator which will keep the heat inside and at the same time will keep the outer side of the cup cool so you won’t burn your fingers.
 It’s the same technology used inside the best thermos for coffee and other items designed to lock in heat.

 Not the best.
 The problem with almost all metals is that they are good conductors of heat.
 Perfect for cooking and pots and pans but not so great for locking in the heat of a freshly poured espresso shot.